Dragonite/fishing/README.md

 Controller provides functions for database CRUD operation.

-Examples:
-  calculation of poll results - poll.get_rawResults(), poll.get_prefResults()
-  creation of poll
-     title='where is your favorite fishing spot?'
-     description='survey to find out the most favorite fishing spot in Perth' user=User.query.filter_by(username='luna').first()
-     minResponses=5 #if not specified, the default value is -1 which will be ignored orderCandidateBy=None #if not specified, the default value is alphabel acending 'Acs' isOpenPoll=1 #if not specified, the default value is False openAt=None #if not specified, the default value is utcnow() closeAt=None  # if not specified, the default value is today + 7 days poll=Poll(title, description, minResponses, orderCandidateBy, isOpenPoll, openAt, closeAt, user) print("pollID: ", poll.pollId)
-     poll.addCandidate('Narrows Bridge Perth',None)
-     poll.addCandidate('White Hills Mandurah',None)
-     poll.addCandidate('North Mole Fremantle',None)
-     poll.addCandidate('Floreat Drain Floreat',None)
-     poll.addCandidate('Ricey Beach And Radar Reef Rottnest Island',None) poll.addCandidate('Lancelin Jetty Lancelin',None)
-     createPoll(poll)

-  Update poll example
-   poll0=Poll.query.get(1)
-   Poll0.minResponses=10
-   modifyPoll(Poll)

 Naming conventions are used to to reduce the effort needed to read and understand source code.
 So the detailed explation of each functions and variables are not listed here.